SumitUp-AI/sumitup-ai-meet/README.md

 ## For team those who have no understanding in what these folders are

--- config (the config for api keys)
+- config (the config for api keys)
--- middleware (for middlewares)
+- auth (authentication configuration)
--- models (for MongoDB Dict serializers and deserializers) -- schemas (for MongoDB Schema)
+- models (for MongoDB Dict serializers and deserializers)
+- schemas (for MongoDB Schema)
--- core (the business logic, AI Layer)
+- core (the business logic, AI Layer)
--- db (connection configuration for MongoDB)
+- db (connection configuration for MongoDB)
--- client (the app frontend)
+- client (the app frontend)

 Make sure create virtual environment before creating your first push in FastAPI